lharrisw/Senior-Thesis-Perfect-Discretizations/README.md

 # Senior-Thesis-Perfect-Discretizations

 This repository contains all files used in the computations presented in my senior thesis for my undergraduate Physics degree at the University of the Pacific.
-There are a total of 8 files, seven of which are MATLAB function files.
+The purpose of the code was to compare and contrast the standard 5-point and modified 9-point discrete Laplacians with different perfect Laplace operators obtained from the renormalization group transformation applied to the discrete There are a total of 8 files, seven of which are MATLAB function files.

 ## Usage